Nestlé Tutbury: History

+New buildings

+The new buildings opened on 9 June 1959.

+In the early 1980s, the residents of Hatton were displeased at the noise from the factory.
+Steam expulsions happened every 20 minutes, throughout the night.

+Nestle updated the factory in 1990, with a £5.5m investment, replacing the outdated machinery, to open in 1991.
+The £7m new roaster plant opened in early 1993, with a £7m extractor plant being built.

+Employees

+Nestlé moved its regional office staff from West Bridgford to the Tutbury factory in October 1976.

+On Friday 12 September 1980 at 4.25pm, 30 year old worker Noel Dolan, of Bournville, fell 30ft to his death, when demolishing a boiler.

+The local Tutbury fire station, of Staffordshire Fire and Rescue Service, has staff from the factory.

 Coffee production

 In the 1970s Nestlé had around 50% of the UK coffee production.
 Nestlé introduced instant coffee to the UK in 1939.
 Until the late 1980s, most instant coffee in the UK was made with Robusta coffee, and the spray drying process.
 In 2000, Nestlé had a 56% share of the UK's £650m coffee production.

 Nestlé España have Nestlé's largest European coffee factory in Girona (Gerona) in the east of Spain, near the French border.